yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ## Overview Of The Masternode Setup ##

-This is a guide for setting up a Bitcoin Green Cold VPS Masternode using a Raspberry Pi3 to host the cold wallet & a Vultr Ubuntu 16.04 VPS to act as the public facing MN server.
+This is a guide for setting up a Bitcoin Green Cold VPS Masternode using a Raspberry Pi3 to host the controller wallet & a Vultr Ubuntu 16.04 VPS to act as the public facing MN server.

-I decided to try this approach as I wanted to be able to keep my cold wallet open 24/7 so that it could earn staking rewards on top of the masternode rewards.
+I decided to try this approach as I wanted to be able to keep my controller wallet open 24/7 so that it could earn staking rewards on top of the masternode rewards.

 To do this on my personal laptop wouldn't work, and as there was a Pi wallet released for BITG, I decided to see if it would work.

-The setup builds on top of the Bitcoin Green cold wallet setup guide & masternode setup script (https://goo.gl/S7fKdP) provided in the Bitcoin Green Discord channel (https://discord.gg/g3CFth) by XeZZoR (thanks mate).
+The setup builds on top of the Bitcoin Green wallet setup guide & masternode setup script (https://goo.gl/S7fKdP) provided in the Bitcoin Green Discord channel (https://discord.gg/g3CFth) by XeZZoR (thanks mate).

-Essentially I have just setup the cold wallet on the Pi instead of my personal laptop.
+Essentially I have just setup the controller wallet on the Pi instead of my personal laptop.
 The VPS masternode server setup is exactly the same as XeZZoR's guide and uses his script, so if you are familiar with that, this should be quite easy to follow.

 ## Dangers to be aware of with the Pi ##